stealth/greenday/README.md

 Even if all other DGC verification apps are secure (a theory left to prove), you have to consider that someone possibly tampered with the QR code before importing or the signature is simply broken when you obtained it from the doctor.
-In that case you may travel with an invalid DGC, putting trust into the blue check-mark and are then stopped at the border in nowhere-land.
+In that case you may travel with an invalid DGC, putting trust into the blue check-mark, until you are stopped at the border in nowhere-land.

 German specifics
 ----------------

-If almost every doctor and med-shop is in possession of creating DGCs for citizens, the day will come when private signing keys leak or quite a large batch of DGCs is falsely signed or malware is submitting false DGCs for signing to a central authority if a central approach is used.
+If almost every doctor and med-shop is eligible to create DGCs for citizens, the day will come when private signing keys leak or quite a large batch of DGCs is falsely signed or malware is submitting false DGCs for signing to a central authority if a central approach is used.
 If I didn't miss anything (please correct me if I am wrong), the HC1 certificates do not contain a JSON tag for the *date of signing* (and possibly location or ID of signing entity).
-This makes it impossible to revoke invalid DGCs without a lot of hazzle and invoking quite a lot valid DGCs along with it (maybe even all valid DGCs until the day of revocation).
+This makes it impossible to revoke invalid DGCs without a lot of hassle and revoking quite a lot valid DGCs along with it (maybe even all valid DGCs until the day of revocation).
 This would make the entire DGC approach useless.